Icinga/icinga2/doc/6-distributed-monitoring.md

 Furthermore, you must ensure that the following names are exactly the same in all configuration files:

-* Host certificate common name (CN)
+* Host certificate common name (CN).
-* Endpoint configuration object
+* Endpoint configuration object for the host.
-* NodeName constant
+* NodeName constant for the local host.

 Setting this up on the command line will help you to minimize the effort.
 Just keep in mind that you need to use the FQDN for endpoints and for common names when asked.

 ## <a id="distributed-monitoring-security"></a> Security